 I started my radio career in my senior year in high school, when I broadcast the 1972 Torrington High Thanksgiving Day football game between my alma mater and Watertown.
 After attending the University of Connecticut, I returned to my home town of Torrington, broadcasting news and sports for WSNG.
 My talk show, “Sound Off,” proved to be a popular sounding board for listeners.

 In 1981, I began my writing career, serving as sports editor of the Winsted Citizen.
 In 1983, I pursued my dream of broadcasting professional baseball, leaving the region to broadcast the games of the Kinston, NC Blue Jays and Richmond, VA Braves.
 In 1993, I returned to my hometown, where I started broadcasting a very popular, no-holes barred talk show, “Talk of the County.”
 During this period Buckley Broadcasting purchased the station and made it part of a four station AM network, including flagship station WDRC in Hartford.
 I became the news and sports director for the network, joining the legendary Brad Davis morning radio broadcast.
 I also served as a fill-in for Davis.
 Along the way, I returned to play-by-play sports, broadcasting with pro baseball’s New Britain Rock Cats, the Hartford Yard Goats, pro basketball’s New England Blizzard and Connecticut Pride, and University of Hartford men’s college basketball.
-And to this day, I am proud to have called the renowned Thanksgiving Day Manchester Road Race on radio, since 1998.
+For 20 years, I had the honor to call the renowned Thanksgiving Day Manchester Road Race on radio.

 In March of 2006, I landed my own afternoon talk show on Buckley’s Talk of Connecticut network.
 The main focus was politics and current events.
 We also highlighted consumer news, technology and sports.